 SELECT EmployeeID, FirstName

 Writing efficient SQL queries in SQL Management Studio is both an art and a science.
-By following these best practices—such as using WHERE clauses, leveraging indexes, optimizing JOINs, and analyzing execution plans—you can significantly improve query performance and reduce resource consumption.
+By following these best practices—such as using indexes, avoiding SELECT *, analyzing execution plans, and optimizing joins—you can significantly improve query performance and ensure your database runs smoothly.

-Remember, efficient queries not only enhance application performance but also contribute to a more scalable and cost-effective database environment.
-Start implementing these tips today, and watch your SQL queries perform better than ever!
+Remember, efficient queries not only save time but also reduce resource consumption, making your applications more scalable and cost-effective.
+Start applying these tips today, and watch your SQL skills and database performance soar!